MikeORed/random-tables-mcp/README.md

 - Added template support for table entries with references to other tables
 - Wrote unit tests for domain logic

+**Phase 2: Use Cases and Ports Implementation** ✅

+- Implemented use cases (CreateTableUseCase, RollOnTableUseCase, UpdateTableUseCase, GetTableUseCase, ListTablesUseCase)
+- Defined port interfaces (TableService, RollService, TableRepository, RandomNumberGenerator)
+- Implemented service classes that connect ports to use cases

 ## Features

 - **Core Domain Entities**: RandomTable, TableEntry, and RollResult